 This one might seem quite obvious, but sometimes our kitchen needs some decluttering and a little scrub down of all surfaces, including cabinet doors, around the handles, etc. We often don’t realize how much stuff we pack into our cabinets that we don’t need or no longer use.

 We also use our kitchen so often that we don’t always notice the gunk buildup, the splatter of food on the wall, the stains on the floor, and the food hiding behind the appliances.
 So grab some wipes, rag, and all-purpose cleaner spray and start cleaning, degreasing, and uncluttering the kitchen.

 So there you have it – a solid renter-friendly kitchen makeover with clever, impermanent upgrades in your beautiful home.
 I hope you found these renter-friendly hacks useful.
-While living in a rental apartment or rental home as an adult may have its challenges, it should not stop you from making the space your own.
 These quick upgrades will make a noticeable change in your kitchen.

-For renter friendly space makeover ideas, check out 7 Best Small Apartment Decorating Ideas on a Budget and 12 Renter Friendly Bathroom Makeover Ideas.
+For additional renter-friendly space makeover ideas, check out 7 Best Small Apartment Decorating Ideas on a Budget and 12 Renter-Friendly Bathroom Makeover Ideas.